By Sherry Roberts

 - Nonstealing (asteya).
 Do not steal material objects (a car) or intangibles such as the center of attention or your child’s chance to learn responsibility or independence by doing something on his own.

 - Nonlust (brahmacharya).
 Don’t worry; this is not a call to celibacy.
 Many yogis of old were married and had families of their own.
-The person who practices brahmacharya avoids meaningless sexual encounters and, as the well-known teacher B.K.S.
-Iyengar puts it, “sees divinity in all.”
+The person who practices brahmacharya avoids me-me-me or self-absorption.
+To practice this yama is to dwell in vastness (“Brahman literally means the vastness,” according to Ravi Ravindra, a scholar and translator of the Yoga Sutra).
+It is, as the well-known teacher B.K.S.
+Iyengar puts it, to see “divinity in all.”

 Niyama is inner discipline and responsibility, how we treat ourselves.
 These are sometimes called observances, the do’s, or the thou shalts.
 There are five niyamas: